Family Food Garden may collect a share of sales or other compensation from the links on this page.

 Look for contrasting colors and leaves and spreading out blooming times.

 Doodle out your garden and create a garden plan.
 You can head to the garden center too, and just buy whatever is appealing to your eyes.
 Just check the tag for growing and blooming information.
-Many flowers appreciate a fertilizer boost throughout the season, others are less finicky such as Cosmos or Calendula.
+Many flowers appreciate a fertilizer boost throughout the season, others are less finicky such as cosmos or calendula flowers.

 Here’s my free printable flower garden planner for you!